 I’ve really been confused and struggling with this for what feels like forever I guess i kind of always knew this in the back of my head but I needed some assurance

 You both deserve to be happy.
 And you should tell him that.
 He says he can’t live without you, but if he’s also not happy and has some issues to work out while he’s with you, perhaps he needs some time to himself to do some self-improvement /therapy /constructive efforts to being less depressed.
 And depression is hard.
 I know.
 I also have an interesting family background and have recently lost a parent.
 So on the other hand, I can say that my boyfriend has been a source of support and love that I do really need.
 But because of this, when he’s around I am happier than I usually am, not continuously depressed.
 If you don’t get to see the happy side of him, maybe it’s time he searches for the happy side of himself, and how he gets there.
-If you really make him happy, then he’ll make you happy and the relationship shouldn’t feel like a job. stay strong!posted about 3 years ago
+If you really make him happy, then he’ll make you happy and the relationship shouldn’t feel like a job. stay strong!posted over 3 years ago

 Oh..been there love..
 It takes a lot of energy to break up with this type.
 But you really dont want to be tied down and brought down by his depression dont you?
 I think you should end it quick and end all communication.
 It will help both of you in the end.

-Hope I helpedposted over 1 year ago
+Hope I helpedposted about 2 years ago

 Make Her Feel Welcome with Chic Points